Daniel15/Website/Daniel15.Web/Posts/2006-05-06-now-running-wordpress.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/05/now-running-wordpress

+---

 Hey look, I changed the blog so it now uses WordPress!
 That MKPortal Blog thingy was getting annoying...

 So...
 Yeah...
 That's all for now :)